Skip to Main Content

 I DIDN'T FIND THE STANDARD I NEED.
 NOW WHAT?

-If we do not own the standard, you are part of the MIT Community, and you need the standard for your research or coursework, you may request a standard by going here: http://libraries.mit.edu/standards-form.
-Please read the policies carefully.
+If we do not own the standard, you are part of the MIT Community, and you need the standard for your research or coursework, you may request a standard by filling out the form here.

 Frequently asked for standards